Gold trading at Rs 50,510 per 10 gm today; silver is at Rs 63,800/kg

 -

-Ten gram of 24-carat gold is selling at Rs 50,510 on Tuesday, reducing by Rs 550 since the last trade.
+Ten gram of 24-carat gold is selling at Rs 50,510 on Saturday, up Rs 540 since the last trade as demand rises for the safe-haven bullion.

 The prices of gold and silver vary across the country due to excise duty, state taxes, and making charges.